sosuisen/git-documentdb/docs-api/git-documentdb.alldocsoptions.md

 ## Remarks

 - include\_docs: Include JSON document in each row as 'doc' property.
 Otherwise you only get 'id' and 'file\_sha' properties.
-Default is false.
+Default is true.

 - descending: Sort results in rows by descendant.
 Default is false (ascendant).